How to Track Benchmarks in CI with Bencher

 2. Set the --project option to the Project slug.
 See the --project docs for more details. (ex: --project save-walter-white-1234abcd)

-3. Set the --branch option to the feature Branch name.
-See branch selection for a full overview. (ex: --branch feature-branch)
+3. Set the --branch option to the feature branch Branch name.
+See the --branch docs for a full overview. (ex: --branch feature-branch)

-4. Set the --testbed option to the Testbed name.
-See the --tested docs for more details. (ex: --testbed ci-runner)
+5. Set the --testbed option to the CI runner Testbed name.
+See the --testbed docs for more details. (ex: --testbed ci-runner)

-6. Set the --err flag to fail the command if an Alert is generated.
-See Threshold & Alerts for a full overview. (ex: --err)
+7. Set the --err flag to fail the command if an Alert is generated.
+See the --err docs for a full overview. (ex: --err)

 🐰 Congrats!
 You have learned how to track benchmarks in CI with Bencher! 🎉